Skip to navigation Skip to content

 Where a customer has been identified as being in a crisis situation, or requiring special assistance, care needs to be taken to make sure the customer's circumstances are considered before making a decision to reject a claim.

 For online claims determine if the customer has self-identified as being in crisis or needing special help, by checking for keywords applied with the claim.
-See the Claim submission exceptions table.
+See Table 8 in Circumstance Change Monitor (CCM).

 Evidence that the customer is in crisis or needing special help may be available on the customer's record.
 See Identifying customer vulnerability and risk issues.